Geethika-tech/Solum-Web-Developer-Test/B/README.md

 4. The maximum number of crafts possible (y) is calculated by maximising the use of Type A crafts (2 units/craft).
 5. The code will output the minimum and maximum possible number of crafts (x, y) given the total propulsion units n.

-# Note
-1. When accepting input values (x and n) if x is empty or no value is entered the, test case is skipped.
-2. If n is empty or no value is entered, the value is set to 0.